 Astrid lives with her mother.
-Her duties at home include caring for children, washing clothes and making beds.
+She is responsible for caring for children, washing clothes and making beds.
+Her mother is employed.
 There are 2 children in the family.
-Her mother is employed.

-For fun, Astrid enjoys volleyball, singing and playing house.
-She attends Bible class, Vacation Bible School and camp regularly and is in primary school where her performance is above average.
+For fun, Astrid enjoys jumping rope, bicycling and listening to music.
+She attends Bible class regularly and is in primary school where her performance is above average.

 Astrid lives in Guatemala City, home to approximately 3,000,000 residents.
 Typical houses are constructed of cement and have corrugated tin roofs.
 The most commonly spoken language is Spanish.

 The regional diet consists of maize, beans, chicken, bread, rice and potatoes.
 Common health problems in this area include malnutrition, tooth decay, parasites and respiratory illnesses.
 Most adults in Guatemala City work in factories and earn the equivalent of $125 per month.
 This community needs schools and vocational training centers.

 Your sponsorship allows the staff of Capullitos Rosamen Christian School to provide Astrid with Bible teaching, medical exams, hygiene education, recreational activities, academic support and educational classes.
 The center staff will also provide conferences and meetings for the parents or guardians of Astrid.